stacks-network/docs/_includes/scaffolding.md

-You use `npm` to install Yeoman and Blockstack App Generator.
-Yeoman is a generic scaffolding system that helps users rapidly start new projects and streamline the maintenance of existing projects.

-1. Use `npm` to install Yeoman and the Blockstack generator

-    ```bash
-    npm install -g yo generator-blockstack
-    ```

-You can use the generator to create scaffolding for a starter application.
+You use the Blockstack App Generator to create scaffolding for a starter application.
 The generator can create scaffolding for any of these frameworks:

 <table class="uk-table">
   <tr>